Zuellni/ComfyUI-ExLlama-Nodes/README.md

 ```

 > [!CAUTION]
-> If none of the wheels work for you or there are any ExLlama-related errors while the nodes are loading, try to install it manually following the [official instructions](https://github.com/turboderp/exllamav2#installation).
+> If none of the wheels work for you or there are any ExLlamaV2-related errors while the nodes are loading, try to install it manually following the [official instructions](https://github.com/turboderp/exllamav2#installation).
 > Keep in mind that wheels >= `0.0.13` require Torch 2.2.

 ## Usage